shea256/flask-app-generator/README.md

 + hooking into a github repo
 + initializing a Heroku application and deploying to it

-**(it's like hackathon magic)**
+(it's like hackathon magic)

-The application you generate can be laid out as either a 'basic' application, with just a single python file as your command center, or a 'large' application, organized as a package and separated out into distinct, specialized python files.
+The application you generate can be laid out as one of the following:

++ a 'basic' application, with just a single python file as your command center
++ a 'large' application, organized as a package and separated out into distinct, specialized python files

 ## How to Use